How do I complete a Roth conversion for a Traditional employer plan rollover?

-If you're considering performing a Roth IRA conversion, consult your accountant, financial advisor, or other tax professional about the tax implications for your situation.
+If you're considering a Roth IRA conversion, consult your accountant, financial advisor, or other tax professional about the tax implications for your situation.

 What you’ll need:

-- An Unchained Roth IRA
+• An Unchained IRA

 How to complete an in-plan Roth conversion: